Byleth from Fire Emblem: Three Houses is Super Smash Bros. Ultimate’s next fighter

 Nintendo announced today that Byleth from Fire Emblem: Three Houses is coming to Super Smash Bros.
 Ultimate.
 He (or she) will be available on January 28.

-This is the fifth and final character that is part of the game’s Fighters Pass, although Nintendo has said that it will be adding more roster members in the future.
+This is the fifth and final character that is part of the game’s Fighters Pass — although Nintendo said it’s going to add more roster members in the future.
 Super Smash Bros.
 Ultimate came out in December 2018 and has become one of the Switch’s most popular games, selling over 15.7 million copies.

 Super Smash Bros.
-Ultimate has been able to use DLC to keep itself fresh with new fighters while giving Nintendo a way to profit from people who have already bought the game.
-The Fighters Pass costs $25, or you can buy each additional character for $6 each.
+Ultimate has been able to use DLC to keep itself fresh with new fighters while giving Nintendo a way to profit from people who have already own the game.
+The Fighters Pass costs $25, or you can buy each additional character for $6 a piece.
 Each member of the Fighters Pass also comes with a new stage and music.

-Byleth is playable as a male or female in Fire Emblem: Three Houses, and both of those options will be in Smash, too.
+Byleth is playable as a male or female in Fire Emblem: Three Houses, and both of those options are available in Smash, too.

 Three Houses came out in July.
 The strategy RPG became a hit for Switch, selling over 2.29 million copies.
 This addition may be exciting for many Fire Emblem fans, but some Smash players complain that Ultimate already has too many Fire Emblem characters (not counting Byleth, it has seven of them).
 “Another FE” was even trending in the U.S. on Twitter following the announcement.